On a typical Tuesday morning in mid-July, I looked through my patio window to see my oldest son laughing on our outdoor sofa.

 And it’s happened repeatedly with every course he’s taken at Dexter.

-Dexter has been a part of our son’s life for a year and half now.
-First, he attended the after-school part time program where he took courses in astronomy, various coding languages, and learned the basics of 3D printing.
+Dexter has been a part of our son’s life for a year and a half now.
+First, he attended the after-school part-time program where he took courses in astronomy, various coding languages, and learned the basics of 3D printing.

 He was also introduced to some really fun activities, such as virtual reality.

 More importantly, he became part of a culture in which learning and a thirst for knowledge could actually be cool.

 After years of searching, my intellectual, mini-war-gaming son had finally found the place where he belonged.

 When Dexter canceled their part-time program to focus on their full-time school, our son’s involvement was a no-brainer for us.
 Here’s why.